ministryofjustice/laa-apply-for-legal-aid/README.md

 `ENV['RAILS_ENABLE_TEST_LOG']` defaults to nil (falsey) in order to reduce log pollution during testing.

+## Databases

+### Staging and Production

+Staging and production databases are RDS instances on the MOJ Cloud Platform.
+Connection details are held in LastPass.

+These databases are within the AWS VPC and are not publicly available.
+In order to connect to an RDS database from a local client, first run:

+`kubectl -n laa-apply-for-legalaid-staging port-forward port-forward-rds 5433:80`

+This will then allow you to connect to the database, eg:

+`psql --host=localhost --port=5433 --username=<username> --password --dbname=apply_for_legal_aid_staging`

+- Change `staging` to `production` in the above commands to access production.
+- Port 5433 is used in the above examples instead of the usual 5432 for postgres, as 5432 will not work if postgres

 ### Backups

 Backups are taken daily at 5:40am and stored for 7 days, these are automated backups and cannot be deleted.
 The retention date can be changed.